Regional Coordinators

 Kara London

-Kara London, LMFT (she/her) is an ecotherapist, clinical supervisor, educator, and creative, residing in Southern California in the unceded lands of the Tongva people.
-She holds a Masters in Clinical Counseling Psychology and has completed certification in Ecopsychology and certificates in Ecotherapy.
-Prior, she worked in a non-profit mindfulness center, a private practice, and over the past decade developed a focus as a school-based mental health therapist.
-She has now transitioned into the private practice world, to specialize in ecotherapy and mindfulness based therapy.
+LMFTKara London, LMFT (she/her) is an ecotherapist, educator, group facilitator, and creative, residing in Southern California in the unceded lands of the Tongva and Kizh people.
+She holds a Masters in Clinical Counseling Psychology, a certificate in Ecopsychology, and is a fully certified Ecotherapist through Earthbody Institute.
+Historically, she worked in a non-profit mindfulness center, a group private practice, and over a decade developed a focus as a school-based mental health therapist.
+In 2023, she transitioned to private practice, to specialize in ecotherapy and mindfulness based therapy.
+She also provides instruction in Ecotherapy through Earthbody Institute.

 Her work as a therapist is grounded in human attachment, mindfulness, compassion, creativity, somatic awareness, and relationship with nature.
+As a climate aware ecotherapist, she understands the direct relationship between our mental health and the health of the planet.
 She welcomes work with people of all backgrounds and intersections, including BIPOC, Latinx, LGBTQ+, neurodiverse, ability diverse, and other communities.
 She also enjoys working with creatives, change makers, perfectionists, empaths, and Earth lovers.
-She believes that the challenges we are facing now culturally, socially, and environmentally, need to be addressed through community-building practices that are inclusive of social justice causes and encourage reciprocal relationship with Earth.
+She believes that the challenges we are facing now culturally, socially, and environmentally, need to be addressed through community-building that is inclusive of social justice and encourages reciprocal relationship with Earth.

 Karina Conrad